louisgrosse/CanadaFireSat-Model-CBM/README.md

 ## Getting started

 1. Create a Python environment (conda/venv).
-2. Install dependencies (e.g., `pip install -r requirements.txt` if provided).
+2. Install dependencies (`pip install -r requirements.txt`).
-3. Point configs / scripts to your dataset location.
+3. Point configs / scripts to your dataset location (edit the global config function to point to your dataset location and wandb credentials).

 ---